hexagramg/qmk_firmware/keyboards/myrmidex/readme.md

 ## Bootloader

-Enter the bootloader in 3 ways:
+Enter the bootloader in 2 ways:

-* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Physical reset button**: There are two through hole pads above the first row near the pro-micro.
+Short it twice to reboot.
-* **Keycode in layout**: Press the key mapped to `RESET` if it is available
+* **Keycode in layout**: Press the key mapped to `RESET`, you can find it in layout.